creatvie-introvert/wordweaver/README.md

 2. Click on the **Settings** tab.
 3. In the left sidebar, scroll to **Pages**.
 4. Under **Source**, select the main branch and /root directory.
 5. Click **Save**.
-GitHub pages will automaticall build and deploy the site.
+GitHub pages will automatically build and deploy the site.
 6. After a few moments, the live link will appear at the top of the GitHub Pages section.

 ### To Fork the Project
 1. Visit the [WordWeaver repository](https://github.com/creatvie-introvert/wordweaver).
 2. In the top-right corner of the page, click the **Fork** button.
-3. Choose the GitHub account where the forkeed repository will be copied.
+3. Choose the GitHub account where the forked repository will be copied.
 4. You now have your own version of the project to edit freely.

 ### To Clone the project